-One night, I got a message from my brother, who is also an aspiring author.
+One night, I got a message from my brother, who also writes novels.
 It read:

 Subject: Pantser or Plotter